timtroup/front-end-assessment/README.md

 Long Stay
      £7.50 per day or part day including weekends, so the minimum charge will be for one day.

 Design and code an application or library in Typescript (or JS if preferred) that will be used to calculate the total cost of a visit to the car park.
-We have already written specs to validate your calculatons, and stubs for those specs to call.
-Feel free to replace those stubs as desired.
+We have already written specs to validate your calculations, and stubs for those specs to call.
+Feel free to replace those stubs if desired.

 A UI is not required, however if you wish to create one please feel free.